sujatharajesh378/skillovilla-learned/README.md

 - 👋 Hi, I’m @sujatharajesh378
+- "I have 3 years of experience as a **Business Analyst** at Usis Technologies and am currently pursuing a Data Analyst course at Skilovila."
 - Certified Data Analyst with strong data visualization skills | Proficient in Python, SQL, Excel, Power BI and Tableau | Passionate about extracting business insights from data.
 - Grade: goldGrade: gold
 Gold Grade: Activities and Societies